andergisomon/efb2073_report/content/posts/Hardware/index.md

 The transmitter is wired to accept input from 3 switches, each button when pressed would toggle the associated pins on the receiver sides.

 The receiver is wired to 3 LEDs and when data is received from the transmitter, it would toggle the associated pins either from (HIGH to LOW) or (LOW to HIGH).
 The 3 LEDS, are just to indicate switching.

+In the indoor farm application, one of the receiver output pins are wired to a buzzer.
+All output pins were then wired to the signal side of a relay board.